front cover of The Alternate Route

 University of Michigan Press, 2022

 The United States spearheaded the creation of many international organizations and treaties after World War II and maintains a strong record of compliance across several issue areas, yet it also refuses to ratify major international conventions like the UN Convention on the Law of the Sea and the Convention on the Elimination of All Forms of Discrimination Against Women.
-Why does the U.S. often seem to support international law in one way while neglecting or even violating it in another?
+Why does the United States often seem to support international law in one way while neglecting or even violating it in another?

 [more]